davxy/datawok-posts/posts/zk-proof.md

 ZKPs find applications in various areas, including secure authentication protocols, blockchain systems, and secure computation, among others.

 Another motivation is philosophical.
 The notion of a proof is basic to mathematics and to people in general.
 It is a very interesting and fascinating question whether a proof carries with it some knowledge or not.

-In this discussion we will go from the most classic mathematical notion of proof down to proofs which shares zero knowledge.
+In this paper we incrementally construct a path leading from the classic mathematical notion of proof to those that share zero knowledge.
+One of the goals is to demystify the subject, maintaining the necessary rigor while ensuring accessibility for a broader audience.

 ---

 ## Classical Proofs

-### Introduction to Deductive Reasoning
+### Deductive Reasoning

 Deductive reasoning is a fundamental method of logical thinking used across various disciplines, from philosophy and mathematics to computer science and law.

-It involves deriving specific conclusions from a set of general premises or known facts.
-The strength of deductive reasoning lies in its ability to guarantee the truth of the conclusion, provided the premises are true and the reasoning process is logically sound.
+It involves deriving specific **conclusions** from a set of general **premises** or known facts.
+The strength of deductive reasoning lies in its ability to guarantee the truth of the conclusion, provided the premises are true, and the reasoning process is logically sound.

 One of the earliest examples of deductive reasoning can be traced back to ancient Greek philosophers, particularly *Aristotle*, who formalized the syllogistic reasoning.
 A classic example of a syllogism is:

-1. All men are mortal (general premise).
+1. All men are mortal (premise).
-2. Socrates is a man (specific premise).
+2. Socrates is a man (premise).
 3. Therefore, Socrates is mortal (conclusion).

 This example captures the essence of deductive reasoning: if the premises are true and the reasoning is valid, then the conclusion must also be true.

-### Deductive Reasoning in Mathematics
+#### Deductive Reasoning in Mathematics

 In the realm of mathematics, deductive reasoning takes on a more structured form known as a mathematical proof.

-A **mathematical proof** is a logical argument presented in a systematic way to verify the truth of a mathematical *statement*.
+A **mathematical proof** is a logical argument presented systematically to verify the truth of a mathematical *statement*.
 Here, deductive reasoning is used to derive conclusions from a set of *axioms* (self-evident truths) and previously established *theorems* (proven statements) by using some *inference rules* which can be applied in the specific context.